-The Institute of Supply Management (ISM) will release the Non-Manufacturing Purchasing Managers' Index (PMI) - also known as the ISM Services PMI – at 14:00 GMT this Wednesday.
-The gauge is expected to drop to 53.5 in July from 55.3 in the previous month.
-Given that the Fed looks more at inflation than growth, investors will keep a close eye on the Prices Paid sub-component, which is expected to rise to 81.6 from 80.1 in June.
+The Institute of Supply Management (ISM) will release the Non-Manufacturing Purchasing Managers' Index (PMI) - also known as the ISM Services PMI – at 14:00 GMT this Monday.
+The gauge is expected to come in at 51.5 for May, down a little from 51.9 in the previous month.
+Given that the Fed looks more at inflation than growth, investors will keep a close eye on the Prices Paid sub-component, which is anticipated to fall from 59.6 in April to 57.8 during the reported month.

 About the US ISM manufacturing PMI

 The Institute for Supply Management (ISM) Manufacturing Index shows business conditions in the US manufacturing sector.
 It is a significant indicator of the overall economic condition in the US.
 A result above 50 is seen as positive (or bullish) for the USD, whereas a result below 50 is seen as negative (or bearish).